How To Move with Kids

 It is up to you and you alone to comfort your children and show them what will change, be as positive as you can but without crossing the line of realism.
 Share all the details; for instance, if the entire household is moving, tell them that you’re moving your family to another state.

 If the entire family is not going, it is better not to keep it a secret, it will only hurt them more if they learn about it abruptly.
 But in any case, let them know why it is important, why there is no other option, and what will their lives be like in the new place.
+Tell them how to tell your friends your moving, it will definitely be a little traumatic for them at first.
 Show them how they’ll have a bunch of new things where they’re headed to, like:

 - A new school